intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 - created_at: the date when the object has been created.
 - modified_at: the date when the object has been lastly modified.

-## Projects and domains
+## Project management and domains

-Projects are fundamental context objects defined by the entity using CISO Assistant.
-They are grouped in domains.

 The domain is the fundamental perimeter for access control.
 All objects, in particular domains, within a domain, have consistent access rights.
 If this granularity is not sufficient, the entity shall define new domains.

+Project objects are defined by the entity using CISO Assistant.
+Assessments can be attached to a project object, though this is optional.
+Project objects are organized hierarchically, each project object can have a parent, but loops are not allowed.

 Note: the IAM model is based on folders.
 A folder has a type among: